stanleyheng/Toto-number/README.md

 # Toto-number
-generate random toto number
+-generate random toto number
-simple python code to show how to use random numbers for entertainment purpose only.
+-simple python code to show how to use random numbers -for entertainment purpose only.